 The control must be in the "NEUTRAL" position to start your engine.
-Neutral is the most central position of the control unit and acts as an idle (you will hear and feel a click when neutral is engaged).
+Neutral is in the center position of the unit and acts as an idle.
 While in this position, the propeller is not rotating.
+By moving the control arms back and forth you can feel a detent in the center position and will hear a click when neutral is engaged.

-There is a "THROTTLE ONLY" button (Fig. 2.21.1) on the throttle control that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
-The button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position.
+There is a "THROTTLE ONLY" button on the control unit that when depressed will disengage the shifting mechanism and will allow you to operate the throttle without engaging the propeller.
+The button will automatically engage the shifting mechanism once the throttle control has been moved back to its center position (you will hear and feel a click when it is engaged).

-REFERTOTHE ENGINE MANUFACTURER'S MANUAL INYOUR OWNER'S MANUAL PACKETFOR COMPLETE INSTRUCTIONS, INFORMATION AND WARRANTY.
+REFERTOTHE ENGINE MANUFACTURER'S MANUAL INYOUROWNER'S MANUAL PACKETFOR COMPLETE INSTRUCTIONS, INFORMATION AND WARRANTY.